Withdrawal and re-entry

 • if you’re on an accepted temporary Australian visa but don’t obtain permanent residency or citizenship of Australia or New Zealand prior to completion of training.

-We’ll advise you in writing before you’re withdrawn and offer case management support throughout the process.
+We’ll advise you in writing before you’re withdrawn and your local training team will offer support throughout the withdrawal process.

 A decision to withdraw you from the program can be disputed as per the Dispute, Reconsideration and Appeals Policy.
-You must lodge a dispute within 20 business days of the date of withdrawal or the date of receiving the notification.
-If no dispute is raised, we'll proceed with the withdrawal process.
+You must lodge a dispute within 20 business days of the date of receiving the notification.
+If no dispute is raised, we’ll proceed with the withdrawal process.

 Re-entry

-If you’re involuntarily withdrawn from the training program, we may set certain conditions about if and when you can re-apply to join the AGPT program.
+If you’re involuntarily withdrawn from the training program, we may set certain conditions about if and when you can re-apply to join the AGPT Program.
 These conditions will be outlined to you as part of the withdrawal process (eg if we determine you can re-apply to the program, you may need to satisfactorily complete remedial activities, etc).
-Refer to the Withdrawal Policy for more details.
+Re-entry is at the discretion of the censor.
+Refer to the Training Programs Entry Policy for more details.

 Advertising